 These evaluations may include:

 Once the clinical team has established a diagnosis, they will develop a detailed treatment plan tailored to the needs of each patient.
-Treatment will be based on the type of memory disorder involved, the stage of the disease, contributing conditions, and the goals of the patient and his/her family.
+Treatment will be based on the type of memory disorder involved, the stage of the disease, contributing conditions, and the goals of the patient and their family.

 Although there currently are no established treatments that can modify or reverse Alzheimer’s disease itself, medications are available to optimize a patient’s condition.
 FDA-approved medications are prescribed to help enhance memory and attention.
 Other medications may be prescribed to address mood and behavioral disorders.
 Often, these kinds of symptoms are managed by one of our neuropsychiatrists or geriatric psychiatrists, who are experts in this area.